Prior Knowledge-enhanced Spatio-temporal Epidemic Forecasting: Related Work

-~ \SJ{ Epidemic forecasting can be mainly categorized into three types: mechanistic models, data-driven models, and hybrid models. } \SJR{ (1) \textbf{Mechanistic models} model the infecting dynamics across different groups of populations, i.e., compartments, using differential equations, e.g., SIR model~\cite{kermack1927contribution,rizoiu2018sir}, SEIR model~\cite{wang2024precise}.
-Considering the spatial heterogeneity, MetaSIR~\cite{wang2018inferring} is further proposed to jointly forecast for several regions.
-However, they usually rely on experts' knowledge and strong assumptions on disease transmission, which limit their prediction capability.
-(2) \textbf{Data-driven models} can flexibly learn to forecast based on past observations.
+\sstitle{Data-driven Models} Data-driven models can flexibly learn to forecast based on past observations, which are widely studied in epidemic forecasting and other domains, e.g., traffic forecasting.
 Auto-Regressive model~\cite{perrotta2017using}, ARIMA~\cite{kufel2020arima} are initially adopted.
-In the era of deep learning, Bi-LSTM~\cite{arora2020prediction} are commonly used.
-For spatio-temporal forecasting, the spatial dependency among different regions can be constructed based on region adjacency~\cite{deng2020cola,kapoor2020examining}, mobility intensity~\cite{gao2022popnet}, or self-attention~\cite{shen2023forecasting}.
-Though data-driven models show superior performance, they learn parameters purely based on data, which makes them have limited generalization capability.
-(3) \textbf{Hybrid models} combine the mechanistic models and powerful modeling ability of deep learning.
-STAN~\cite{gao2021stan} \JY{and PISID}~\cite{fujita2025enhancing} regulate the network training loss with SIR constraints, while MPSTAN~\cite{mao2024mpstan} adds the MetaSIR module into the recurrent cell.
-MepoGNN~\cite{cao2022mepognn}, CausalGNN~\cite{wang2022causalgnn} \JY{and EISTGNN}~\cite{han2025epidemiology} estimate epidemic parameters of mechanistic models by neural networks. \JY{However, EISTGNN is not directly comparable to us because it focuses on latent graph learning without external topology, differing from our setting which explicitly incorporates mobility data.} Our proposed method also belong to this category.
-However, different from previous work, we enhance the models with spatio-temporal priors via CAL and SPE, and expert priors via FMF. }
+In the era of deep learning, Bi-LSTM~\cite{arora2020prediction} is commonly used.
+For spatio-temporal forecasting, the spatial dependency among different regions can be constructed based on region adjacency~\cite{deng2020cola,kapoor2020examining}, mobility intensity~\cite{gao2022popnet}, or self-attention~\cite{shen2023forecasting,zou2026meta}.
+Though data-driven models show superior performance, they learn parameters purely based on data, which limits their generalization capability.

+\sstitle{Hybrid Models} Hybrid models combine the mechanistic models and powerful modeling ability of deep learning.
+STAN~\cite{gao2021stan} and PISID~\cite{fujita2025enhancing} regulate the network training loss with SIR constraints, while MPSTAN~\cite{mao2024mpstan} adds the MetaSIR module into the recurrent cell.
+MepoGNN~\cite{cao2022mepognn}, CausalGNN~\cite{wang2022causalgnn} and EISTGNN~\cite{han2025epidemiology} estimate epidemic parameters of mechanistic models by neural networks.
+The hybrid idea is also used in other domains, for example, CTENet~\cite{zhang2026eulerian} fuses the physical and chemical terms into the decoder for air quality forecasting, while GravityFormer~\cite{wang2026gravity} fuses the gravity model for human activity intensity prediction.
+Our proposed method also belongs to this category.
+However, different from previous work, we enhance the models with spatio-temporal priors via CAL and SPE, and expert priors via FMF.